- Home

 For instance, if you took a year out due to injury or illness, or you were a full-time carer for a family member, then it’s better to tell your employer this in your cover letter than let them wonder why you weren’t at work.

-If you have a gap in your CV, try to think about anything you did during this time and how this added to your skillset or your life experience.
-For example, if you were caring for a family member and you’re now applying for a customer-facing role, you could say that during this time you developed greater empathy, which you will use when helping customers.
+If you have a gap in your CV, try to think about anything you did during this time and how this added to your skillset or life experience.
+For example, if you were caring for a family member and you’re now applying for a customer-facing role, you could say that during this time you developed greater empathy, which you will use to help customers.

 Skip the negatives